syqtju/syqtju.github.io/_pages/about.md

 # 🔥 News
-- *2024.07*: &nbsp;🎉 Congratulations to myself, as a doctoral student, I am still alive.
-I can see blue sky and white clouds, and I can breathe the air which is not so fresh.
+- *2024.07*: &nbsp;🎉 Congratulations to Shi, as a doctoral student, He is  still alive.
+He can see blue sky and white clouds, and he can breathe the air which is not so fresh.
 Living itself is meaning...
-- *2022.06*: &nbsp;🎉 Congratulations to myself, I passed the application assessment system and obtained the doctoral qualification of Tianjin University..
+- *2022.06*: &nbsp;🎉 Congratulations to Shi, He passed the application assessment system and obtained the doctoral qualification of Tianjin University..

 # 📝 Publications